 - 2. Entry Limit per Event: Each school may enter up to four entries in each event.
 Congress uses a separate formula for entry limits.
 See the Senate/House chart above under "Allotment." - 3.
 Penalty for Excess Entry: The District Committee must not permit excess entry.
 If a school enters in excess of its allotment, it forfeits all coaching credit points and all sweepstakes points for the entire tournament as well as a penalty of ten trophy points.
 If the excess entries create additional qualifiers, the District may face penalties resulting in loss of qualifiers. - 4.
 Bonus Entries: Any school that registers two entries in every category that actually compete (by participating in at least one round) in the district tournament will be permitted to register two additional entries in the tournament.
 However, not more than four entries are permitted in each event. - 5.
-Registration: The completed tournament entry must be completed seven days (168 hours) prior to the beginning of the tournament, online at Joy of Tournaments-including downloading and printing the official form and obtaining necessary signatures, or by using the official district tournament entry form (available online), and submitting it to the district chair. - A. The district may choose to impose a late fee of \$5 per day, or \$5 per entry, whichever is less. - B. Entry to the tournament may not be made without an official signature of the chapter advisor.
-Therefore, entries made by phone or email are invalid. - C. Entry to the tournament is prohibited within 48 hours of the start of the contest.
-Only cancellations or substitutions within the same event will be permitted within this time period. - D. Any substitutions in district entries after the close of registration must be approved by the district chair. - E. The district chair will accept incomplete registrations and notify the school that their registration is incomplete.
-If registration remains incomplete at the start of the contest, the affected students will be ineligible to participate. - F. All school fees and outstanding invoices must be paid prior to the beginning of the tournament.
+Registration: Tournament entry must be completed online using The Joy of Tournaments or Tabroom.com-including downloading and printing the official form, obtaining necessary signatures, and submitting it to the district chair.
+Registration must be completed prior to the district tournament entry deadline set by the District Committee. - A. The district may choose to impose a late fee of \$5 per day, or \$5 per entry, whichever is less. - B. All NSDA districts may allow substitutions with eligible student competitors up to the conclusion of the on-site registration. - C. Any substitutions in district entries after the close of registration must be approved by the district chair. - D. The district chair will accept incomplete registrations and notify the school that their registration is incomplete.
+If registration remains incomplete at the start of the contest, the affected students will be ineligible to participate. - E. All school fees and outstanding invoices must be paid prior to the beginning of the tournament.
 The district chair receives a list of outstanding balances prior to the tournament and should communicate this information to each school.
 The chair will accept payment at the time of registration, which will be sent to the national office along with other required tournament information.
 If outstanding fees are not paid prior to the start of the contest, the school and its students are ineligible to participate.
 District chairs must call a tournament official before allowing an unpaid school to compete or its results will be invalid.